spring-gradle-plugins/dependency-management-plugin/README.md

 ## Using the plugin

 The plugin is available from http://repo.spring.io where you can see [all the available versions] [1].
-The plugin has not yet been released so you should use `0.1.0.BUILD-SNAPSHOT`:
+The latest release is `0.1.0.RELEASE`.
+You can use it as follows:

 ```
 buildscript {